vstadnichuk/JuBiC/docs/src/examples/example3.md

 # Example 3: Custom Pricing Solver

 This document presents a step-by-step guide on implementing a custom pricing solver within the `JuBiC` framework.
+The complete implementation is available in the file [example3.jl](../examples/example3.jl).

 ---